 Planck Science Team Home

-The 2014 release to the public of Planck data and scientific results will be staged as follows:
+The next release to the public of Planck data and scientific results is staged as follows:

 Go directly to Planck

 Planck is ESA's mission to observe the first light in the Universe.
 Planck was selected in 1995 as the third Medium-Sized Mission (M3) of ESA's Horizon 2000 Scientific Programme, and later became part of its Cosmic Vision Programme.
 It was designed to image the temperature and polarization anisotropies of the Cosmic Background Radiation Field over the whole sky, with unprecedented sensitivity and angular resolution.
 Planck is testing theories of the early universe and the origin of cosmic structure and providing a major source of information relevant to many cosmological and astrophysical issues.
 The scientific development of the mission is directed by the Planck Science Team.

 Planck was formerly called COBRAS/SAMBA.
 After the mission was selected and approved (in late 1996), it was renamed in honor of the German scientist Max Planck (1858-1947), Nobel Prize for Physics in 1918.

 Planck was launched on 14 May 2009, and the minimum requirement for success was for the spacecraft to complete two whole surveys of the sky.
 In the end, Planck worked perfectly for 30 months, about twice the span originally required, and completed five full-sky surveys with both instruments.
 Able to work at slightly higher temperatures than HFI, the Low Frequency Instrument (LFI) continued to survey the sky for a large part of 2013, providing even more data to improve the Planck final results.
 Read full story.
 Planck was turned off on 23 October 2013.
 The high-quality data the mission has produced will continue to be scientifically explored in the years to come.